post-image

 NYC Trash, Recycling, and Garbage Pickup Schedule

-NYC residents have access to a recycling pickup service once per week in addition to trash pickup.
-The city’s recycling program currently accepts cardboard, paper, metal, plastic, glass, and cartons.
+It’s estimated that only 17 percent of NYC’s waste is recycled, and the city is working to change that by making services readily available.
+NYC residents have access to a recycling and compost pickup service once per week in addition to trash pickup.
+The city’s recycling program currently accepts the following, provided they are empty and free of food.

 Some items can be recycled but must be disposed of separately and cannot be mixed in with your other recyclables.
 These materials include electronics, medical waste, non-alkaline batteries, and anything labeled “hazardous” or “flammable.”
 If you need to dispose of any of these materials, contact DSNY or visit their website for more information.